Please use our International Form if you live outside of the U.S.

 In this course, students review recent events that have significantly changed how the legal system interprets the U.S. Constitution, the U.S. Code, and the U.S. Patriot Act.
 Students analyze case studies to further explore relevant events, such as how the terrorist acts of September 11, 2001, have broadened the interpretation of certain areas of the law.
 Students heighten their understanding of how social and historical changes have shifted perspectives and sparked debates on expanding the rights of government versus safeguarding personal civil rights and civil liberties.

-This course provides an introduction to the tools used by policymakers and policy analysts to evaluate the impact of social programs.
-Topics include selecting programs to evaluate, crafting program descriptions, identifying stakeholders and their interests, developing logic models, framing evaluation questions, applying utilization-focused evaluation techniques, using quantitative and qualitative tools to complete formative and summative evaluations, and providing evaluation reports and feedback to decision-makers.
+Students in this course are introduced to the tools used by policymakers and policy analysts to evaluate the impact of social programs.
+Topics include selecting programs to evaluate, crafting program descriptions, identifying stakeholders and their interests, developing logic models, framing evaluation questions, applying utilization-focused evaluation techniques, using quantitative and qualitative tools to complete formative and summative evaluations, and providing evaluation reports and feedback to decision makers.
 By the end of the course, each student will develop a program-evaluation design for a social program.

-The prospectus is a brief paper, typically 15–20 pages in length, which helps students organize, delineate, and make decisions regarding their doctoral study and appropriate research methodology.
+The prospectus is a brief paper, typically 15–20 pages in length, that helps students organize, delineate, and make decisions regarding their doctoral study and appropriate research methodology.
 Students create a prospectus to establish the background for the problem statement; the problem statement itself; a survey of the relevant literature (typically 25–75 references); and a research, implementation, and evaluation plan for the solution of the problem.
-Students in this five-credit course focus specifically on the process of writing the dissertation prospectus.
+Students in this 5-credit course focus specifically on the process of writing the dissertation prospectus.
 They employ their preliminary research plan to develop a problem statement for their dissertation.
 Students further refine the problem statement and carry out the planning and the library research that lends to the formulation of a dissertation prospectus.
-(Prerequisites include RSCH 8100J, RSCH 8200J, RSCH 8300J)

 Public policy implementation can take place in various types of organizations.
-This course engages learners in a collaborative study of Strategic Planning, Management and Leadership in the context of public and nonprofit organizations.
-Students in this course identify, analyze and evaluate the intricate relationships between strategic planning, management, and leaderships, from an international perspective.
-This course connects three key institutional elements: "Thinking-Acting-and Leading" strategically.
+In this course, learners engage in a collaborative study of strategic planning, management, and leadership in the context of public and nonprofit organizations.
+Students in this course identify, analyze, and evaluate the intricate relationships between strategic planning, management, and leadership from an international perspective.
+Students connect three key institutional elements: thinking, acting, and leading strategically.
 Students apply a management systems approach as they develop, adopt, manage, and lead a strategic plan for an international public or nonprofit organization or with an international focus.
-Students will understand the strategic context for practical decision making for international public and nonprofit organizations; emphasizing the central role of the environment in the strategic planning process.
-The course offers a hands-on approach that tests students' ability to make effective and timely management and leadership decisions in complex and uncertain conditions.
+Students will understand the strategic context for practical decision making for international public and nonprofit organizations, emphasizing the central role of the environment in the strategic planning process.
+Students are offered a hands-on approach in this course that tests their ability to make effective and timely management and leadership decisions in complex and uncertain conditions.

 Effective community leaders must be familiar with a wide range of tools, strategies, and skills to create sustainable communities.
 In this course, students examine these elements to learn how leaders build capacity for community change; assess community needs and resources; create community visions; promote stakeholder interest and participation; analyze community problems; and carry out practices and interventions to improve sustainability in communities.
 They also explore sustainability frameworks and models, and they apply these and other concepts presented in the course to develop a proposal for sustainable community development, focusing on community assessment, stakeholder involvement, and development planning.